2called-chaos/mcl/Readme.md

 ---

 ## Help
 If you need help or have problems [open an issue](https://github.com/2called-chaos/mcl/issues/new) or [chat with me](http://webchat.esper.net/?channels=mcl).
+Please note that I'm not always there so either be patient, stubborn or just create an issue (I won't bite you).
+Also make sure to _highlight_ me in IRC by including my full nickname _soahccc_ in your message.

 ## Features